1,600 Shares in NXP Semiconductors (NASDAQ:NXPI) Bought by Continental Investors Services Inc.

-Continental Investors Services Inc. acquired a new position in shares of NXP Semiconductors (NASDAQ:NXPI – Get Rating) during the third quarter, Holdings Channel.com reports.
-The institutional investor acquired 1,600 shares of the semiconductor provider’s stock, valued at approximately $268,000.
+Continental Investors Services Inc. purchased a new position in NXP Semiconductors (NASDAQ:NXPI – Get Rating) in the third quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The firm purchased 1,600 shares of the semiconductor provider’s stock, valued at approximately $268,000.

-Other hedge funds and other institutional investors have also bought and sold shares of the company.
-ARS Investment Partners LLC bought a new stake in NXP Semiconductors during the 3rd quarter worth $30,000.
-Rosenberg Matthew Hamilton grew its position in NXP Semiconductors by 455.0% during the 3rd quarter.
-Rosenberg Matthew Hamilton now owns 222 shares of the semiconductor provider’s stock worth $33,000 after acquiring an additional 182 shares during the last quarter.
-Old North State Trust LLC bought a new stake in NXP Semiconductors during the 3rd quarter worth $39,000.
-CoreCap Advisors LLC bought a new stake in NXP Semiconductors during the 2nd quarter worth $51,000.
-Finally, GHP Investment Advisors Inc. bought a new stake in NXP Semiconductors during the 3rd quarter worth $61,000.
-Institutional investors own 88.70% of the company’s stock.
+A number of other institutional investors also recently bought and sold shares of the stock.
+FMR LLC lifted its position in NXP Semiconductors by 2.1% in the second quarter.
+FMR LLC now owns 21,809,364 shares of the semiconductor provider’s stock worth $3,228,439,000 after buying an additional 456,733 shares during the last quarter.
+Price T Rowe Associates Inc. MD lifted its position in NXP Semiconductors by 146.4% in the second quarter.
+Price T Rowe Associates Inc. MD now owns 11,353,534 shares of the semiconductor provider’s stock worth $1,680,664,000 after buying an additional 6,744,875 shares during the last quarter.
+Vanguard Group Inc. lifted its position in NXP Semiconductors by 2.0% in the first quarter.
+Vanguard Group Inc. now owns 10,793,360 shares of the semiconductor provider’s stock worth $1,997,635,000 after buying an additional 210,979 shares during the last quarter.
+State Street Corp lifted its position in NXP Semiconductors by 1.2% in the third quarter.
+State Street Corp now owns 9,891,666 shares of the semiconductor provider’s stock worth $1,467,249,000 after buying an additional 121,988 shares during the last quarter.
+Finally, Massachusetts Financial Services Co.
+MA lifted its position in NXP Semiconductors by 1.7% in the third quarter.
+Massachusetts Financial Services Co.
+MA now owns 9,396,378 shares of the semiconductor provider’s stock worth $1,386,060,000 after buying an additional 159,410 shares during the last quarter.
+88.70% of the stock is currently owned by institutional investors.

-A number of equities research analysts recently weighed in on NXPI shares.
-Deutsche Bank Aktiengesellschaft boosted their price objective on NXP Semiconductors from $185.00 to $200.00 in a research report on Wednesday, February 1st.
-Oppenheimer lifted their target price on NXP Semiconductors from $175.00 to $205.00 and gave the stock an “outperform” rating in a report on Wednesday, February 1st.
-Credit Suisse Group lifted their target price on NXP Semiconductors from $195.00 to $205.00 and gave the stock a “neutral” rating in a report on Wednesday, February 1st.
-Barclays lifted their target price on NXP Semiconductors from $140.00 to $160.00 and gave the stock an “equal weight” rating in a report on Monday, January 23rd.
-Finally, Citigroup boosted their price objective on NXP Semiconductors from $150.00 to $180.00 and gave the company a “neutral” rating in a research note on Wednesday, February 1st.
-Ten equities research analysts have rated the stock with a hold rating, nine have given a buy rating and one has assigned a strong buy rating to the stock.
-According to MarketBeat.com, NXP Semiconductors presently has an average rating of “Moderate Buy” and a consensus price target of $188.95.
+NXPI has been the subject of a number of analyst reports.
+Deutsche Bank Aktiengesellschaft raised their price target on NXP Semiconductors from $185.00 to $200.00 in a research report on Wednesday, February 1st.
+BMO Capital Markets lifted their target price on NXP Semiconductors from $160.00 to $180.00 and gave the stock a “market perform” rating in a research report on Wednesday, February 1st.
+UBS Group upgraded NXP Semiconductors from a “sell” rating to a “neutral” rating and lifted their target price for the stock from $160.00 to $167.00 in a research report on Tuesday, January 10th.
+Truist Financial lifted their target price on NXP Semiconductors from $209.00 to $210.00 and gave the stock a “buy” rating in a research report on Wednesday, February 1st.
+Finally, Citigroup lifted their target price on NXP Semiconductors from $150.00 to $180.00 and gave the stock a “neutral” rating in a research report on Wednesday, February 1st.
+Ten research analysts have rated the stock with a hold rating, nine have issued a buy rating and one has given a strong buy rating to the company’s stock.
+According to data from MarketBeat, the company has a consensus rating of “Moderate Buy” and a consensus price target of $188.95.

 NXP Semiconductors Price Performance